DevExpress-Examples/asp-net-web-forms-grid-add-column-to-autogenerated-columns/Readme.md

 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/e3587/)**
 <!-- run online end -->
-This example demonstrates how to add a column to the grid when the AutoGenerateColumns is enabled.
+This example demonstrates how to add a column to the grid when the AutoGenerateColumns property is enabled.

 ![addColumn](images/addColumn.png)